spklk/macOS-Ventura-on-HP-Envy-x360-Skylake/README.md

 Exact laptop model: HP Envy x360 15-w103ng, here you can find the details https://support.hp.com/ee-en/document/c04841620

-Most important info: i5 Skylake with officially unsupported iGPU Intel HD 520 (but works with a spoof as Kabylake HD 620).
+Most important info: i5 Skylake with officially unsupported iGPU Intel HD 520 (but works with a spoof as Kabylake HD 620), wifi and bluetooth work.

 Obviously, you should change the SMB data to have one unique to your machine.